List of minor Hebrew Bible figures, A–K: Eldaah

-Eldaah (Hebrew: אֶלְדָּעָה "God has known") appears as one of the sons or descendants of Midian (son of Abraham) in Genesis 25:4 and 1 Chronicles 1:33.
+Eldaah (Hebrew: אֶלְדָּעָה "God has known") appears as the last-named son or descendant of Midian, son of Abraham and Keturah, in Genesis 25:4 and 1 Chronicles 1:33.

 Elead

 Elead (Hebrew: אֶלְעָד "God has testified") appears in 1 Chronicles 7:21 as the name of a man who, along with his brother Ezer, is killed by farmers near Philistine the city of Gath.
 It is unclear whether Elead is intended by the Chronicler as the son or a later descendant of Ephraim, and it is likewise uncertain whether this Elead is the same figure as the Eleadah mentioned in the previous verse.